Chart Color Schemes

 Rushcutters Bay features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 31.9% of all households, consisting of 5.9% couples with children, 22.4% couples without children, and 3.3% single parent families.
-Non-family households make up the remaining 68.1%, with lone person households at 62.0% and group households comprising 5.9%.
-The median household size is 1.5 people, which is smaller than the Greater Sydney average of 2.7.
+Family households constitute 31.9% of all households, including 5.9% couples with children, 22.4% couples without children, and 3.3% single parent families.
+Non-family households account for the remaining 68.1%, with lone person households at 62.0% and group households comprising 5.9%.
+The median household size is 1.5 people, smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households